Lockelamoree/NiNa/README.md

    Make sure you have Ollama installed on your host machine.
 Refer to the [Ollama installation guide](https://docs.ollama.ai/getting-started/installation) for details on your platform.

 2. **LLM Downloaded via Ollama**:
    Before running the Docker environment, you need to download (pull) the LLM model of your choice.
-For example, to pull a `llama2-7b` model:
+For example, to pull hf.co/LockeLamora2077/NiNa model:
    ```bash
    ollama pull hf.co/LockeLamora2077/NiNaa
    ```